Date of Death Appraisals

 I would not trust a desktop appraisal regarding a matter of this magnitude.

-The appraisal is typically completed after the date of death and is often called a retrospective appraisal or historical appraisal.
+The appraisal is typically completed after the date of death and is often called a retrospective appraisal, historical appraisal, or retro appraisal.

-This means that although the inspection date may be later in time, the effective date of the appraisal is a date in the past (Usually the date of death).
+This means that although the inspection date may be later in time, the effective date of appraisal is a date in the past (usually the date of death).
+Understanding what determines the effective date of the appraisal is important—it’s typically the actual date of death, not when the appraisal is performed.

 A current value appraisal may also be ordered at the same time to determine the value at the time when the title is transferred.
 If the dates are close enough, sometimes only one appraisal will be needed.